Barnwell High School: Band

 The school has a Scarlet Knights Band.

 Athletics

 Barnwell High School has a football rivalry with Silver Bluff High School.
-Both teams have won state championahips.
+Both teams have won state championships.
 Barnwell High School players have gone on to success in college and played professionally in the NFL.
 In 2008, one of the school's football players died of heat stroke after a summer practice.

 The girls basketball team won a state championship in 1977.
 The boys basketball team won two state championships with coach Clifford "Chip" Atkins.